Monday, March 11, 2024

 Diagnosis and Treatment:

 Clinical features are distinct and since most older adults had chickenpox that helps them in diagnosis.
-In doubtful cases viral DNA, specimen obtained from a vesicle, by PCR may be required.
+In doubtful cases viral DNA, a specimen obtained from a vesicle, by PCR may be required.

 The choice of antivirus drug is Acyclovir.
-The oral dose is 800 mg given 5 times a day for 5 days.(200mg/Kg/day).
+The oral dose is 800 mg, given 5 times a day for 5 days.(200mg/Kg/day).
 Other antiviral used in Cytomegalovirus infection are also effective in chickenpox.

 Varicella-Zoster Immune Globulin (VZIG):